 House of Representatives

 Cosmetics testing on animals is inhumane, untrustworthy, not cost effective, and at odds with the laws and regulations of many countries throughout the world.
-The Humane Cosmetics Act would phase out animal-based testing for cosmetic products in the United States in favor of cutting-edge testing methods, and eventually prohibit the sale of cosmetics tested on animals in other countries, making sure that only safe and humane products enter the American market.
+The Humane Cosmetics Act would phase out animal-based testing for cosmetic products in the United States in favor of cutting-edge testing methods, and eventually prohibit the sale in the US of cosmetics tested on animals in other countries, making sure that only safe and humane products enter the American market.

 What is a cosmetic?

 A cosmetic is defined by the federal Food, Drug, and Cosmetic Act (FD&C Act) as any product “intended to be rubbed, poured, sprinkled, or sprayed, or introduced into, or otherwise applied to the human body … for cleansing, beautifying, promoting attractiveness, or altering the appearance.”1 Examples of cosmetics are lotions, perfumes, lipsticks, fingernail polishes, eye and facial makeup, cleansing shampoos, deodorants, and any product intended for use as a component of a cosmetic product.

 Manufacturers and marketers of cosmetics have a legal responsibility to ensure the safety of their products.2 No laws or FDA regulations, however, require specific tests to demonstrate the safety of individual products or ingredients of a cosmetic.
 The FDA currently advises manufacturers to use whatever testing they deem necessary to ensure the safety of their products.